noahshotz/s24-fetcher/README.md

 ## Introduction

-This is a very basic python script to export data from the shopping24 API into a JSON file.
+A lightweight Python script to export data from the Shopping24 API into a JSONL (JSON Lines) file.

 ## Getting started

 ### Set enviroment variables

-The template `.env` file defines the enviroment variables that need to be set.
-Start by renaming it from `.template.env` to `.env` and insert your `APP_ID` and `APP_KEY`.
+The template `.env` file contains the environment variables needed.
+Rename `.template.env` to `.env` and add your `APP_ID` and `APP_KEY` credentials.

 ### Install packages